verilator/verilator/docs/guide/warnings.rst

    To debug this, first review any UNOPTFLAT warnings that were ignored.
-Though typically it is safe to ignore UNOPTFLAT (at a performance cost), at the time of issuing a UNOPTFLAT Verilator did not know if the logic would eventually converge and assumed it would.
+Though typically it is safe to ignore UNOPTFLAT (at a performance cost), at the time of issuing an UNOPTFLAT Verilator did not know if the logic would eventually converge and assumed it would.

-   Next, run Verilator with :vlopt:`--prof-cfuncs -CFLAGS -DVL_DEBUG
+   Next, run Verilator with
-   <--prof-cfuncs>`.
-Rerun the test.
-Now just before the convergence
+   :vlopt:`--prof-cfuncs -CFLAGS -DVL_DEBUG <--prof-cfuncs>`.
+Rerun the
-   error you should see additional output similar to this:
+   test.
+Now just before the convergence error you should see additional output similar to this:

    .. include:: ../../docs/gen/ex_DIDNOTCONVERGE_msg.rst